 Note: all of these remedies will need to be reapplied periodically, especially after it rains.

 Let the mixture sit for a few days to give the flavors a chance to combine well and spray it on plants, fences, and stakes in your vegetable garden.

 Apple Cider Vinegar Spray as a squirrel repellent

 The acrid taste and smell of apple cider vinegar is a real turn off to squirrels.
-Use it as a spray on plants and fixtures in squirrel infested areas.
+Use it as a spray on hard surfaces and fixtures in squirrel infested areas.

 There are some bulbs and plants that squirrels really avoid due to their taste and smell.
 Planting this type of bulb near your vegetable garden can do a good job of keeping the squirrels away.

 Peppermint Essential Oil is a Natural Squirrel Repellent

 You can also make a peppermint essential oil spray with the ratio of one drop of peppermint essential oil to one ounce of vinegar and use it to spray on plants.